xonq/tutorials/assembly.md

 <br /><br />

 ## OUTPUT
-SPAdes will output many files, but ultimately the `scaffolds.fa` is what you want to move on to [2) gene prediction](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#3.-predict-genes).
-Let's make a directory for important output files to consolidate them.
+SPAdes will output many files, but ultimately the `scaffolds.fa` is what you want to move on to [gene prediction](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#3.-predict-genes).
+Before moving ahead, let's keep it organized and make a directory for important output files to consolidate them and get them out of their different analyses folders:

 ```
 mkdir <ORGANISM_CODENAME>/results